 5. When All Else Fails

-There are times, especially with International cases, that doing all of the right things simply isn’t enough.
+There are times, especially with International cases, that doing all the right things simply isn’t enough.
 The plagiarist doesn’t respond, the host isn’t cooperative and there’s no legal leverage to make them.

 These are far and away the most frustrating cases to deal with and, often times, go completely unresolved.